4esa/CRAVE/README.md

 ### Notes
 This project was made for a small youth group gathering of about 80 people.
 It worked well and I didn't have any issues.
 The youth could connect their phones, but what I found worked best was having devices with large screens scattered around the room pointing inwards.
 Everything worked as planned.

-This project is could be optimised in a few ways.
+This project could be optimised in a few ways.
 For example, the network lag between the /host and the node server has not been accounted for.
 However the network lag between the clients and the server has been.